Page last updated 23 Feb 2017.

 MEMBERSHIP QUALIFICATION AND RIGHTS

-4.1 Membership is open to all who support the objectives of the society.
-A member is defined as a person who has made an application for membership of the Society and has been approved by the Committee.
+4.1 Membership is open to all who support and agree with the objectives of the society as described in Clause 3 herein.
+A member is defined as a person who has made an application for membership of the Society and has been approved by the Committee and who has no outstanding arrears owed to the Society whether for membership fees or other amounts.

 4.2 Persons who are below 18 years of age shall not be accepted as members without the written consent of their parent or guardian.